DavixDevelop/TerraPlusMinus/README.md

 generate_trees: true

 # The biomes will be generated with https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification.
-# If turned off, everything will be plains biome.
+# If turned off, the default Terra121 biome mapping will be used.
 different_biomes: true

 # Customize the material, the blocks will be generated with.